ATV Accident Lawyers

 Recently, a new safety standard has been placed on motorcycle-style ATVs that will prohibit sales unless the manufacturers have won an approval from the CPSC for a plan to “promote ATV safety, including rider training, dissemination of safety information, age recommendations, other policies governing marketing and sale of the ATVs, the monitoring of such sales, and other safety related measures,” effective April 13, 2009.
 Since the Rhino is considered a UTV, it and other cart-style vehicles remain unregulated despite the associated injuries and deaths.

-The South Carolina vehicle injury attorneys of the Louthian Law Firm can help you today if you have been injured in an accident involving a Yamaha Rhino ATV.
+The Louthian Law Firm can help you today if you have been injured in an accident involving an ATV.
 We have proudly represented the rights of accident victims in South Carolina since 1959.
 We understand the pain and the financial hardships that families go through when dealing with a serious accident and because of this we never charge our clients until the case is won.
 Please contact us today at (803) 454-1200 for a free consultation or fill out our confidential online case evaluation form.